-In Geauga County, Ohio, COVID 19 community level is now rated yellow by the CDC.
-Infections are on the increase in our area.
+In Geauga County, Ohio, COVID 19 community level is now rated LOW by the CDC.
+Infections are on the decline in our area.
 Caution is still advised in crowded situations such as public transportation.

 The wearing of masks when in the building is now optional.
 Should there be a significant change in the situation we will adjust accordingly.
 We will gather for AM Bible Study at 10:00 and worship at 11:00.
 We will continue to evaluate the resuming of Wednesday Bible classes and Sunday PM Service.
 Please read the information under the COVID-19 menu option above.

 We invite you to come visit our services, and learn how important understanding the Bible is to us.
 You will enjoy the atmosphere and friendly spirit, where the only expectations we have of you, as a visitor, is to feel welcome.
 Many people are hesitant to attend worship services at an unfamiliar church.
 To help alleviate any apprehensions you may have regarding our congregation, we would like to explain what you can expect when you visit us at the Chardon church of Christ.

 We are just regular people.
 We are of various economic levels, all different ages and a wide range of backgrounds.
 We are a diverse group, from a variety of stations in life and at different stages of knowledge and spiritual growth.
 We don’t know everything.
 We know we make mistakes from time to time.
 We are not perfect, but we are all trying to imitate Jesus with the full understanding that we need to grow and strengthen our spiritual lives every day.
 If you decide to visit us you will find people who love Jesus, love the Bible and love one another.